myl-google/Broadsea/bigquery/README.md

 gcloud deployment-manager deployments delete broadsea-deployment

-permission postgres to the vm ip address - verify that you can connect with the default password without having to set it (gke may be tricky to use a non-ephemeral address, cos requires using cloud init)
+permission postgres to the vm ip address - verify that you can connect with the default password without having to set it

 dump the table schemas and convert them to deployment manager create the tables in the datasets (will need to keep the schema up to date)